brooklabteam/Kettenburg_mada-bat-picornavirus/PySimPlot/PySimPlot_directions.md

 OQ818347	sapovirus
 OQ818348	sapovirus

+All other sequences (the aa sequences not included in Fig 2 and all nt versions of the figures) will be included in a supplemental figure.
+There is also a supplemental figure of the african bat picornavirus pysimplots.

 Alignment and distance matrix output from Geneious are in their respective labeled files within the master PySimPlot folder, and metadata/summary files are [here]()

 ---
 3. Following the template below, I made similarity plots: